Nievas1000/API-NETFLIXAPP-EXPRESS/README.md

 # Getting Started

 1. Clone the repository: `git clone https://github.com/Nievas1000/API-NETFLIXAPP-EXPRESS`
-2. Move to folder `cd back-end`
-3. Install dependencies: `npm install`
+2. Install dependencies: `npm install`
-4. Start the development server: `npm run dev`
+3. Start the development server: `npm run dev`

 To use this API you will need a "themoviedb" api key and you can get it here [THEMOVIEDB](https://developers.themoviedb.org/3/getting-started/introduction) and after that create a .env file with that key